AayushKumar880/Chat-Room-App/README.md

 ## 📚 Dependencies and Libraries

 This project utilizes a variety of libraries and dependencies to enhance functionality, performance, and maintainability.
-Below is a detailed description of each dependency, along with the reasons for their selection and advantages over alternatives:
+Below is a detailed description of each dependency, along with the reasons for their selection:

 ### 1. [Kotlin](https://kotlinlang.org/)
 - **Description**: Kotlin is a modern programming language designed to be fully interoperable with Java.